Utah police: Avalanche killed 4 local backcountry skiers - WTMJ

 The four killed were all from the Salt Lake City area, not far the spot where they were swept up by the skier-trigged avalanche in Millcreek Canyon.

-“Our backcountry outdoor community is very connected so this type of loss touches many people and really is heartbreaking,” said Salt Lake County Mayor Jenny Wilson.
+“Our backcountry outdoor community is very connected so this type of loss touches many people and really is heartbreaking,” Wilson said.
 “These are people who love doing what they did and lived life to the fullest.”

 Three of the deceased were identified as Salt Lake City residents: Louis Holian and Stephanie Hopkins, both 26, and Thomas Louis Steinbrecher, 23.
 The fourth, 29-year-old Sarah Moughamian was from the suburb of Sandy, Utah.